AidpProject/aidpcore-lib/docs/index.md

-# Ravencore v1.0.3
+# Aidpcore v1.0.3

 ## Principles

-Ravencoin is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Ravencoin network allows for highly resilient ravencoin infrastructure, and the developer community needs reliable, open-source tools to implement ravencoin apps and services.
-Ravencore provides a reliable API for JavaScript apps that need to interface with Ravencoin.
+Aidpcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Aidpcoin network allows for highly resilient aidpcoin infrastructure, and the developer community needs reliable, open-source tools to implement aidpcoin apps and services.
+Aidpcore provides a reliable API for JavaScript apps that need to interface with Aidpcoin.

-To get started, just `npm install ravencore` or `bower install ravencore`.
+To get started, just `npm install aidpcore` or `bower install aidpcore`.

 # Documentation Index